Children | Teen Braces

 Phase II braces can be completed with either Invisalign clear aligners or traditional braces.
 Our experienced orthodontists will recommend which option is best for your child and family’s needs.

 Full treatment (also called ‘comprehensive orthodontic treatment’) usually involves placing upper and lower braces on all the teeth.
 Sometimes other appliances or additional treatment aids may also be utilized, depending on a patient’s individual needs.
 Full orthodontic treatment usually begins when all (or most) of the adult teeth are present, making it possible for orthodontists to correct the fully developed bite and align all the adult teeth.
-Full treatment is for those that have not previously undergone Phase I nor Phase 2 therapies.
+Full braces treatment is for those that have not previously undergone Phase I nor Phase 2 therapies.

-Limited orthodontics is a brief treatment that involves the movement of as little as one tooth.
+Limited orthodontics is a brief braces treatment that involves the movement of as little as one tooth.
 This phase uses either partial braces on some teeth or only the upper or lower teeth.
 The time frame can be anywhere from 3-9 months, but the average is six, as it’s problem-focused rather than comprehensive.

-Accelerated orthodontics can be completed in preparation for other dental work like an implant or a bridge.
+Accelerated orthodontics for your child can be completed in preparation for other dental work like an implant or a bridge.
 It also works great for patients who have gone through ortho in the past but for whatever reason, some teeth have started to shift back.
 If just the appearance of the front teeth is the issue, limited orthodontics can be extremely useful.
 However, a thorough evaluation will be conducted first to ensure it is a practical option and in the best interest of your oral health.

 YOUR NEW SMILE STARTS HERE!